matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Mounting my google drive also solved authentication problems when running bq.query() calls.

-BigQuery required creating a BigQuery project on Google Console and adding the project name to bigquery calls:
+BigQuery Client calls required adding the project name:

     bq = bigquery.Client(project='project-name-number')
     %%bigquery --project project-name-number

-By default the notebooks run without a GPU. :-(.
-Edit -> Notebook settings -> Hardware Accelerator to enable GPU.
+By default the notebooks run without a GPU.
+In hindsight I didn't need it though.
+Most calls run in < 10 seconds.
+FWIW: Edit -> Notebook settings -> Hardware Accelerator to enable GPU.

-#### DP3, feature_cross.ipynb
+#### DP3, feature_cross.ipynb notes
 This line ran for 29 minutes before I stopped it:

     CREATE OR REPLACE MODEL babyweight.natality_model ...

 There isn't a progress bar or logging that I'm aware of in the notebook or on google console.
 Here's what I did:
 * Moved the query from jupyter notebook over to a google console BigQuery query.
 It said there was a syntax issue in the query.
 When I removed the backtick quotes from 'babyweight.natality_model' and ran again it went away.
+This didn't turn out to be a problem on colab though.
 * I don't know if this ultimately made a difference in execution time but I moved the cutoff year from 2000 to 2006, which reduced the database from 33 billion rows to 8 million.
 * After that the query took 1 hour, 52 minutes!
 But it seemed to work.
 The df.head() call in the next code block gave reasonable rmse values.
 * Shortly after this I hit a 403 error data usage quota.
 I went ahead and signed up for billing and $300 credit from google console and I was able to keep going.
 (They got me!)
+Note that enabling GPU didn't appear to help speed up this call, it warned that the GPU wasn't being used so I killed it after a couple of minutes.
+I didn't let it run so don't know for sure if it eventually helped.
 * Running the Ny taxi data with an L2 regression the RMSE got slightly worse than without!

-#### DP4, mixed_representation.ipynb
+#### DP4, mixed_representation.ipynb notes

 Bug on this line. "tiled_input" should be "tiled_layer"?